ritaaoki/judi-health-idp/README.md

 ## What I learned

-**EasyOCR failed badly.** I started with Docling + EasyOCR — open-source, no API cost.
-It missed most fields on a phone photo of a handwritten form.
-Returned "1030 N" instead of "2030 N Adams Street", got the date of birth wrong, with a reported confidence of 94%.
+**EasyOCR failed badly.** Started with Docling + EasyOCR — open-source, no API cost.
+On a phone photo of a handwritten form it returned "1030 N" instead of "2030 N Adams Street" and got the date of birth wrong.
+EasyOCR is trained on printed text and struggles with handwriting at low DPI.

-The core insight: **self-reported confidence scores reflect how certain a model is about what it saw — not whether what it saw is correct.** EasyOCR was very confident it read "3030".
-It was wrong.

-**Google Document AI worked.** The same photo that broke EasyOCR was correctly parsed by Document AI's Form Parser — address, date of birth, prescriber details, medication all extracted correctly.
+**Google Document AI worked.** The same photo that broke EasyOCR was correctly parsed — address, date of birth, prescriber details, and medication all extracted correctly.

-**Confidence calibration is the real problem.** EasyOCR reported 95% confidence on a wrong address.
-Document AI reported 60% confidence on a gender checkbox and got it right.
-You cannot set a universal confidence threshold across models or field types.
-The right approach is an empirical calibration study: run labeled forms through the pipeline, plot confidence vs actual accuracy per field type, and derive thresholds from data rather than intuition.
+**Confidence score ≠ accuracy.** You cannot set a universal confidence threshold across models or field types.
+I believe that the right approach is an empirical calibration study: run labeled forms through the pipeline, plot confidence vs actual accuracy per field type, and derive thresholds from data.

+**Some fields consistently underperform.** Checkboxes and radio buttons (like gender) returned lower confidence across all runs.
+Handwriting degradation also mattered: member ID fields started confusing "13" and "B" as handwriting got sloppier across multiple form fills.

+**Field labels vary across payers.** Tested across five forms: RxBenefits, CareSource, Aetna, Cigna, and UnitedHealthcare.
+Gender exists as a checkbox on some forms and is absent on others.
+The prototype incorrectly flagged it as missing on forms that simply didn't have the field.

 ---